 Why is my mousse grainy or oily?

-Do I need a hand mixer to make this?
+Do I need a hand mixer?

 3 Ingredient Chocolate Mousse Without Eggs No Gelatin